 The pragmatic answer for most agencies above 5 accounts: a white label partner for the core managed portfolio, freelancers for specialist projects.

-The white label partner handles the steady-state management work - the accounts that run every month, the reporting cycle, the regular optimization.
+The white label partner handles the steady-state management work, the accounts that run every month, the reporting cycle, the regular optimization.
 The freelancer handles the one-off project that requires unusual depth: a technical tracking audit, a specific niche campaign build, a landing page teardown.

 The Improtics Position

 We are a white label partner, not a freelancer marketplace.
 Our model is built for agencies that want consistent, system-driven e-commerce Google Ads management with reliable reporting and month-to-month flexibility.
+If you are an agency weighing this up, our for-agencies overview lays out exactly how the partnership runs.

 We are not the right answer if you are looking for the cheapest possible option, need a US-based team for in-person client calls, or want a single person you can call directly at any hour.
+In those cases the freelancer side of the white label Google Ads vs freelancer decision is genuinely better for you, and we would rather say so than sell you a poor fit.

-If you want senior-level e-commerce Google Ads management, structured reporting built for white label use, and a partner who has been doing this across 50+ accounts for 5+ years - book a free audit here and we will tell you honestly whether we are the right fit for your specific situation.
+If you want senior-level e-commerce Google Ads management, structured reporting built for white label use, and a partner who has been doing this across 50+ accounts for 5+ years, book a free audit here and we will tell you honestly whether we are the right fit for your specific situation.